WWCD (album)

-WWCD (an acronym for What Would Chine Gun Do) is the debut studio album by American hip hop group Griselda.
+WWCD (an acronym for What Would ChineGun Do) is the debut studio album by American hip hop group Griselda.
 It was released on November 29, 2019, by Griselda, Shady, and Interscope.

 Background

 The album is entirely produced by Daringer and Beat Butcha, and features guest appearances from 50 Cent, Eminem, Raekwon, Keisha Plum, Novel, and Tiona Deniece.
 WWCD was titled in-part after late-rapper Machine Gun Black, the half-brother of group member Benny the Butcher, and cousin of Conway the Machine.
+The album does not contain any samples.

 Its lead single, "Dr. Bird's", was released on October 18, 2019.
 The second single, "Chef Dreds", was released on November 8, 2019.
 Upon release, WWCD debuted at number eight on the Billboard Rap Albums and number nine on the Top R&B/Hip-Hop Albums charts.
 It also received positive critical reception.
 The album has yet to be released on physical media legitimately.

+Cover

+The cover of the album shows Clara Gomez, better known as Claire, a homeless woman who lived in Buffalo, New York.
+The Buffalo News reported she was killed on the night of May 23, 2023 at age 58, by being hit by a car.